humanphysiologylab/PCoptim/README.md

 # PCoptim

-This distribution contains code for processing patch-clamp data via experimetnal setup mnodel optimization.
+This distribution contains code for processing patch-clamp data via experimental setup model optimization.
 Details are in the article 'Human sodium current voltage-dependence at physiological temperature measured by coupling patch-clamp experiment to a mathematical model.'

 ## Installation